+The threshold for this measure is 90 percent, which is tied to the federal standard used for a bonus funding formula.
 The bonus is paid to each state, and Minnesota passes the state's bonus onto counties based upon each county's performance level.
 Therefore, even with a lower bound threshold, counties continue to have monetary incentive to increase performance, although it may be very small for some counties.

 All counties in the state are at or above the 90 percent federal standard for receiving maximum federal bonus money.
-The average statewide performance on this measure has been at or above 100 since 2010 and just below that in 2008 and 2009.
+The average statewide performance on this measure has been at or above 99 percent since 2010 and just below that in 2008 and 2009.
+No counties were required to complete a PIP.